shy913/Operations-Research-and-Optimization/README.md

 ### Existing bugs:
 1. In some cases, especially when there're multiple solutions, the number of basic variables may be more than $m$.

-## Fibonacci Search & BIsection Search
+## Fibonacci Search & Bisection Search